About disaster recovery of VMware VMs to Azure

 - Source environment: As a first step in deployment, you set up your replication source environment.
 You specify what you want to replicate, and where you want to replicate to.

-- Configuration server: You need to set up a configuration server in your on-premises source environment:
+- Configuration server (applicable to Classic): You need to set up a configuration server in your on-premises source environment:

 - The configuration server is a single on-premises machine.
 For VMware disaster recovery, we recommend that you deploy it as a VMware VM that can be deployed from a downloadable OVF template.